robinozer/chefs-table/README.md

 The **flex-direction** reordered the elements, and **justify-content** made sure the elements kept to the left-hand side.

 ### 8.4 Supported screens and browsers ###
-The website is tested for wide screens, with two media queries.
-One specific to screens up to 1280px, as well as a mobile version with media queries supporting screens up to 450px.
-Usually a tablet size version might have been present, but the version for screens up tp 1280 px worked well on tablet sizes too, which was why an additional media query was omitted.
-Chrome Dev Tools simulator was used to test for screen sizes.
+The website is  for wide screens, with two support for two additional screen sizes.
+- One is for screens up to 1280px,
+- The second supports screens up to 450px (mobile).
+- An additional tablet size media queriy might have been present, however in testing it turned out that the first media query for screens up tp 1280 px worked well on tablet sizes (including Nest Hub), which was why an additional media query was not included.
+- Chrome Dev Tools simulator was used to test for screen sizes.

 ## 9. Deployment ##